k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 |-----|------------|------------|
 | WER | 3.16       | 7.71       |

-using `--epoch 26 --avg 12` during decoding.
+using `--epoch 26 --avg 12` during decoding with greedy search.

 The training command to reproduce the above WER is: